Plan of Study

 Transcripts and Degree Audit Reports

 A transcript is a chronological list of academic courses that includes all courses attempted and grades earned.
 The transcript does not indicate how specific courses apply to University and College of Nursing requirements.
 Developmental and technical courses are not counted toward minimum credits for degrees, but may appear on transcripts.
 The Degree Audit Reporting System is an automated record that contains all of a student’s graduation requirements and tracks that student’s progress toward meeting those requirements.
 Degree audits are available to students upon request from the Office of Student Retention and Academic Success and online through the myUT portal Student Self-Service.
-Students are encouraged to keep current degree audits for their personal use and to discuss their degree audits with their academic advisers.
+Students are encouraged to keep current degree audits for their personal use and to discuss their degree audits with their academic advisors.
 The Degree Audit in Banner details all requirements applicable to a student’s academic program and identifies requirements remaining when all registered courses are completed.
 Students access the transcript and Banner through myUT portal.